liuxing3169/edx-documentation/zh_cn/install_operations/source/index.rst

 .. _Installing, Configuring, and Running the Open edX Platform:

 ###########################################################
-Installing, Configuring, and Running the Open edX Platform
+安装，配置，和运行 Open edX Platform
 ###########################################################

 This guide provides instructions for using your own instance of the Open edX platform and associated applications.

 This document applies to the most recent version of the Open edX platform, that is, it applies to the *master* branch of the edX platform.
 This document also contains instructions for installing Open edX releases.
 The most recent release of the Open edX platform is :ref:`Hawthorn <Open edX Hawthorn Release>`.